eead-csic-compbio/scripting_linux_shell/session1.md

 It is very important to note that removal, renaming, or moving of files in linux is permanent.
 So be very cautious when deleting or moving a file or directory.

+Finally, there are several things which are very important to work efficiently in the command line.
+One of them is using the `TAB` key to autocomplete our commands and paths.
+If you want to be efficient in linux in the long term, you should force yourself to use the `TAB` key for autocompletion as soon as possible, so that you get used to it.

+For example, type `ls da` and then hit `TAB`.
+You should see how your line is now `ls data`, because the only possible option was that you were going to write `ls data`.
+However, if you further hit `TAB` you will get a list of 2 options (`data/` and `data_moved/`), since there are those 2 possible paths you want to write.
+You can now add `_` to get `ls data_` and hit `TAB`.
+The command will be completed to `ls data_moved/`.
+This means that you can consecutively combine writing and hitting `TAB` until your command or path is complete.
+This will save you a lot of effort and time in the end.

 Summary:
 pwd - print current directory
 getting help of a COMMAND - COMMAND --help, man COMMAND